Code-the-Change-YYC/hackathon-management-tool/README.md

 ## Colour Scheme

-Colours are defined in [tailwind.config.ts](tailwind.config.ts), with a visual reference available in the "Colour Scheme" tab on the [HMT Figma](https://www.figma.com/design/eBswR1P8DUUO9F8PsspcWJ/Hackathon-Management-Tool-Designs-UPDATED?node-id=1046-1374&t=Q7omfcAHRzHS7aNh-1).
-Use the predefined colour names in place of hex codes.
-Prior to adding a new colour, try adjusting the opacity of the existing colours to see if it achieves the desired result.
-This helps keep the colour palette concise and consistent!
+Colours are defined in [tailwind.config.ts](tailwind.config.ts) and are to be used in place of hex codes.
+A visual reference is available in the "Colour Scheme" tab on the [HMT Figma](https://www.figma.com/design/eBswR1P8DUUO9F8PsspcWJ/Hackathon-Management-Tool-Designs-UPDATED?node-id=1046-1374&t=Q7omfcAHRzHS7aNh-1).

+Prior to adding a new colour, try adjusting the opacity of the existing colours first to see if it achieves the desired result.
+This helps keep the colour palette concise and consistent.

 ### CTC's _staple_ colours: